DangerLin/DangerLin.github.io/_posts/2026-02-05-The-Bond-Electron-(BE)-Matrix-A-Compact-Way-to-Encode-Molecular-Structure.md

 This indicates the bond between C<sup>4</sup> and O<sup>7</sup>, and the bond between N<sup>9</sup> and H<sup>8</sup> were broken, while a bond between O<sup>7</sup> and H<sup>8</sup>, and a bond between C<sup>4</sup> and N<sup>9</sup>, were built.

-A better illustration is showed below:
+A better illustration is shown below:

 ![**Scheme 2**.
 Reaction matrix](/assets/img/BE_matrix/rxn_matrix.png)